danieldong51/nuggets-game/IMPLEMENTATION.md

 ### Data structures

-The data structures for the client are the _game_ struct, which is a single global variable accessible to both the client and server, and the _score_ struct, which is a struct that stores information about a player's purse.
+The data structures for the client are the _game_ struct, which is a single global variable, and the _score_ struct, which is a struct that stores information about a player's purse.
 The structs are defined like so:

 ```c
 static struct {